Skip to main content

 From signup to first agent action: about 30 minutes.

 Fast enough to roll out mid-sprint, at 5 people or 500.
-The 30-minute founder interview is what makes Pulse work for software teams.
+The 30-minute guided interview is what makes Pulse work for any team.

 first day, condensed